broadwayinc/skapi-js/README.md

 # Skapi

-Skapi is a backend API service that is specially designed for frontend web developers:
+Skapi is a backend API service that is specially designed for frontend web developers.

-### Compatible with both vanilla HTML and SPA projects.
+#### Compatible with both vanilla HTML and SPA projects.

 No fancy framework or complex deployment required.
 Just focused on the basics, Skapi is a single JavaScript library fully compatible with vanilla HTML, as well as any frontend frameworks.

-### All-in-One Package
+#### All-in-One Package

 Skapi provides all the backend features you need for your web application out of the box, without the need to set up or maintain multiple services.

-### Simple, Yet Flexible Database
+#### Simple, Yet Flexible Database

 Skapi's unique database design combines the best of SQL and noSQL worlds, providing both scalability and flexibility without the need for manual schema design.